 There are a number of different tests which an allergist might suggest a patient take in order to determine the scale and type of insect sting allergy.
-However, wherever possible a detailed history of the patients is probably more important than any test described below due to the somewhat imprecise results of these tests and that the body does change its allergic state quite suddenly.
+However, wherever possible a detailed case history of the patient is probably just as important as any test described below.

 ESTABLISHED AND ACCEPTED IN CURRENT MEDICAL PRACTICE

 Skin Prick Test – the skin is pricked and a low dose of different venom is introduced onto the broken skin.
 The level of response is monitored and this can be an excellent way of determining the scale of allergy and the exact insect to which the patient is allergic.
 The test is cheap and simple but the major risk is anaphylaxis.
 This is a test favoured by many allergists and is considered to be the “gold standard”.